-- (1) Subject to the following provisions of this section, where a person- - (a) is arrested by a constable for an offence; or - (b) is taken into custody by a constable after being arrested for an offence by a person other than a constable,
+- (a) arrested by a constable for an offence, or - (b) taken into custody by a constable after being arrested for an offence by a person other than a constable. - (1A) The person must be taken by a constable to a police station as soon as practicable after the arrest.